wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 When the switchboard receives a call, the new call is added to the *Incoming Calls* list on the left.
-The user can answer this call by clicking on the first call in the list or by pressing the *Enter* key.
+The user can answer this call by clicking on the first call in the list or by pressing the *Enter* key **only when his phone is ringing**.

 .. note:: The XiVO Client must be the active window for the keyboard shortcuts
           to be handled

 Once the call has been answered, it is removed from the incoming calls list and displayed in the *Current Call* frame.

 Distributing a call